Farid-Hamid-4/s3-storage-shell/Readme.md

 ## Limitations:
 This shell was programmed on Mac, not sure if the paths will cause an issue on Windows or Linux operating systems Try to have 'Region' set to `ca-central-1` otherwise `create_bucket` MIGHT NOT work.
-That being said, I've never needed to specify region in any part of my setup or execution of code